SimonPaske/sip-home/README.md

 - **Bootstrap**: The project uses Bootstrap for styling.
 - **jQuery**: The project uses jQuery for interactivity.
 - **Font Awesome**: The project uses Font Awesome for icons.
-- **Google Fonts**: The project uses Google Fonts for typography.
 - **Git**: The project uses Git for version control.
 - **GitHub**: The project uses GitHub for version control.
 - **GitPod**: The project uses GitPod as the IDE.
-- **Justinmind**: The project uses Justinmind for wireframing.
+- **Justinmind and Photoshop**: The project uses Justinmind for wireframing.
+- **Lucidchart**: The project uses Lucidchart for database modeling.
 - **Gunicorn**: The project uses Gunicorn as the WSGI HTTP Server.
 - **PIP**: The project uses PIP as the package manager.
-- **PIPENV**: The project uses PIPENV for virtual environment.
-- **Boto3**: The project uses Boto3 to connect to AWS services.
 - **Django Allauth**: The project uses Django Allauth for user authentication.
-- **Django Crispy Forms**: The project uses Django Crispy Forms for styling forms.
-- **Django Countries**: The project uses Django Countries to provide country choices.
-- **Django Storages**: The project uses Django Storages to connect to AWS S3.
-- **Pillow**: The project uses Pillow to handle images.
 - **Psycopg2**: The project uses Psycopg2 to connect to PostgreSQL.
-- **Whitenoise**: The project uses Whitenoise to serve static files.
 - **W3C Markup Validator**: The project uses W3C Markup Validator to validate HTML code.
 - **W3C CSS Validator**: The project uses W3C CSS Validator to validate CSS code.
 - **JSHint**: The project uses JSHint to validate JavaScript code.